Ecco the Dolphin (video game): Development

 The existence of Ecco the Dolphin had been heavily rumored throughout the industry before it was finally revealed by Sega in 1992 as a Mega Drive/Genesis exclusive, then simply known as Dolphin.
-After deciding to create a game based around dolphins, developer Ed Annunziata carried out research on the subject and was particularly inspired by the book Sounding by Hank Searls which explained how the creatures use echolocation.
+After deciding to create a game based around dolphins, developer Ed Annunziata carried out research on the subject and was particularly inspired by the book Sounding by Hank Searls, which explained how the creatures use echolocation.
 Annunziata worked with the music team on the soundtrack, playing them songs by Pink Floyd to illustrate the feeling he was aiming for.
-Annunziata later said: "I was paranoid about game rentals and kids beating the game over the weekend.
+Annunziata later said, "I was paranoid about game rentals and kids beating the game over the weekend.
 So...
 I... uh... made it hard".
 His favourite level was "Welcome to the Machine", which was "way over the top challenging".

 Annunziata had considered naming the character after the constellation Delphinus, which is depicted on the character's forehead.
 But Sega's director of marketing Al Nilsen suggested the name Botticelli the Dolphin, citing the popularity of characters named after Italian artists, like the Teenage Mutant Ninja Turtles.
 Panicked, Annunziata turned to his boss Clyde Grossman who suggested Echo, which alluded to the dolphin's echolocation ability.
 Annunziata loved the idea.
 Being of Italian descent, he chose the spelling Ecco, because it can loosely mean "I see" in that language, and "seeing with sound" is what echolocation enables dolphins to do.
-Another explanation is that it references John C. Lilly, a controversial scientist who believed in an alien organization called the Earth Coincidence Control Office or E.C.C.O. and was also noted for his work with Dolphins.
-Annuziata stated on Facebook once that he "read a lot from John C. Lilly."
+One journalist for Vice theorized that the name could have come from the writings of John C. Lilly, who wrote about an alien organization called the Earth Coincidence Control Office or E.C.C.O. and was also noted for his work with dolphins.

 The penultimate level of the game is titled "Welcome to the Machine", named after "Welcome to the Machine", a song on Pink Floyd's 1975 studio album Wish You Were Here.
 Ecco: The Tides of Time (1994) features a level called "New Machine", named after "A New Machine", a two-part song on Pink Floyd's 1987 album A Momentary Lapse of Reason.